NERo-AuRoRA/sand-box-python/README.md

 - [Kinect for Windows SDK v1.8](https://www.microsoft.com/en-us/download/details.aspx?id=40278)
 - [OpenNI 2 SDK](https://structure.io/openni)

 > When you finish the installation of OpenNI, you must copy the directory *Redist* from *OpenNI2* to *sand-box-python* directory.

+To contribute with this project, you should follow these steps in the terminal of your local repository:

+Verify what is your current branch:
+`C:\Users\User\sand-box-python> git status`

+If your current branch is not *main*:
+`C:\Users\User\sand-box-python> git checkout main`

+Now, in branch main, execute:
+`C:\Users\User\sand-box-python> git checkout -b your-branch-name`

+When you finish a step from your job, execute:
+`C:\Users\User\sand-box-python> git add .`
+`C:\Users\User\sand-box-python> git commit -m "A message that explains what you did`

+When you finish a set of steps that was commited, execute:
+`C:\Users\User\sand-box-python> git push origin your-branch-name`